-Opportunities come by your way.
+Opportunities might come your way.
 You might take a course to improve.
 You may get help from tutors, mentors or friends.

 Yet you dismiss all of them because deep down you think you’re too dumb.
 No matter what you do, it won’t matter because you have been cursed by the demons of stupidity and doomed to be an idiot!

 One last example for the road.
 You started a business.
-You had all the excitement, motivation and naivety of one who started a first business could have.
+You had all the excitement, motivation and naivety of one who starts a first business.

-After some time, you realise that it is much, much harder then what you expected.
+After some time, you realise that it is much, much harder than what you expected.
 More and more obstacles come by your way.

 Now you are failure or at least that’s how you feel.
 Other opportunities come along but you refuse.
 You got back to your comfort zone feeling like shit.